 Bussing: The Rocky View Schools Transportation Department handles all questions and concerns relating to bussing (routes, pick-up times, alternate drop offs, fees etc.).
 You can call the RVS main line at 403.945.4000 and ask for transportation.
 Access to the bus loop on the west and north side of the school is for busses only.
 There is no student drop off/pick-up or parent parking permitted in the bus lane.
+Issues of student conduct on the bus can be brought to the attention of school administration or the bus driver.

 Student Parking: Students must register and obtain a parking pass from the main office.
 License and registration is taken so that in the event of an incident, we can quickly and easily identify the owner of a student vehicle.
 Students will be assigned a numbered parking space and must only park in that assigned space.
 Students who do not register for a parking pass and/or who park in someone else's assigned space may have their vehicle towed, at their expense, with no warning.
 The Springbank Park For All Seasons (SPFAS) owns and maintains the parking lot and designated areas are set aside for their patrons through the school day.
-If students cannot find a parking spot, they should park their vehicles in the soccer field parking area west of the school.
-Parking at school is a privilege;

-students are expected to drive in a responsible manner, adhering to the speed limits.
+If students cdo not have an assigned parking spot in the main lot, they should park their vehicles in the soccer field parking area west of the school.
+Parking at school is a privilege; students are expected to drive in a responsible manner, adhering to the speed limits.
 Dangerous driving or speeding may result in the suspension of parking privileges at school.